Knickkennedy/sterling-data-exchange-deployer/README.md

 - **Setup Guides**: Instructions for setting up the environment.
 - **Usage Examples**: Sample playbooks and configurations.
-- **Best Practices**: Recommendations for maintaining and scaling your automation.
+- **Best Practices**: Recommendations for maintaining and scaling your deployer.

 To build and serve the documentation locally: